Father's Day (United States): History

-In addition to Father's Day, International Men's Day is celebrated in many countries on November 19 for men and boys who are not fathers.
+Many other countries celebrate a Father's Day, for example at Saint Joseph's Day or in June.
+International Men's Day is celebrated in many countries on November 19 for men and boys who are not fathers.

 A "Father's Day" service was held on July 5, 1908, in Fairmont, West Virginia, in the Williams Memorial Methodist Episcopal Church South, now known as Central United Methodist Church.
-Grace Golden Clayton was mourning the loss of her father who died when, on December 6, 1907, the Monongah mining disaster in nearby Monongah killed 361 men, 250 of them fathers, leaving around a thousand fatherless children.
-Clayton suggested to her pastor Robert Thomas Webb that he should honor all those fathers.
+Grace Golden Clayton was mourning the loss of her father who died on December 6, 1907, when the Monongah mining disaster in nearby Monongah killed 361 men, 250 of them fathers, leaving around a thousand fatherless children.
+Clayton suggested to her pastor, Robert Thomas Webb, that he should honor all those fathers.
 Clayton chose the Sunday nearest to the birthday of her father, Methodist minister Fletcher Golden.

 Clayton's event did not have repercussions outside of Fairmont for several reasons, among them: the city was overwhelmed by other events, the celebration was never promoted outside of the town itself and no proclamation was made in the City Council.
-Also two events overshadowed this event: the celebration of Independence Day July 4, 1908, with 12,000 attendants and several shows including a hot air balloon event, which took over the headlines in the following days, and the death of a 16-year-old girl on July 4.
+Also two events overshadowed this event: the celebration of Independence Day July 4, 1908, with 12,000 attendees and several shows including a hot air balloon event, which took over the headlines in the following days, and the death of a 16-year-old girl on July 4.
 The local church and Council were overwhelmed and they did not even think of promoting the event, and it was not celebrated again for many years.
-The original sermon was not reproduced in press and it was lost.
+The original sermon was not reproduced in the press, and it was lost.
 Finally, Clayton was a quiet person, who never promoted the event or even talked to other persons about it.

 Clayton also may have been inspired by Anna Jarvis' crusade to establish Mother's Day; two months prior, Jarvis had held a celebration for her dead mother in Grafton, West Virginia, a town about 15 miles (24 km) away from Fairmont.

 In 1911, Jane Addams proposed a citywide Father's Day in Chicago, but she was turned down.

 In 1912, there was a Father's Day celebration in Vancouver, Washington, suggested by Methodist pastor J. J. Berringer of the Irvingtom Methodist Church.
 They believed mistakenly that they had been the first to celebrate such a day.
 They followed a 1911 suggestion by the Portland Oregonian.

-Harry C. Meek, member of Lions Clubs International, claimed that he had first the idea for Father's Day in 1915.
+Harry C. Meek, member of Lions Clubs International, claimed that he had the first idea for Father's Day in 1915.
 Meek claimed that the third Sunday of June was chosen because it was his birthday (it would have been more natural to choose his father's birthday).
 The Lions Club has named him "Originator of Father's Day".
 Meek made many efforts to promote Father's Day and make it an official holiday.